-Easy to store, and fun — love the easy access to lyrics, too.
+This karaoke mic is easy to store, and fun — love the easy access to lyrics, too.

-Gifts for Art Lovers
+Gifts For Art Lovers

 Raines has tried a ton of different art markers, and these, he says, are the best.
 Why?
 The brush tip end AND the fact that the colors layer and blend nicely together.

 My friend Jess (@bindingthings on IG) used to teach art classes, and marble painting was always a big hit.
 She got us completely obsessed.
 It’s super-fun (for all ages) and the results are really impressive.

 13/ 3D Pen

 It’s like that old 3d Doodler pen, but vastly improved.
 And this 3D pen has a whopping 7,000 5-star reviews on Amazon.
 It’s worth reading through the reviews; the uploaded photos are kiiiiind of amazing.

 This was a reader recommendation on last year’s tween and teen gift guide, and it’s a genius add.
 Not only can a yoga swing set be used to get out some serious energy, but it can also be a cozy hammock for reading, too.

 “OH” Raines said, when he saw this led basketball hoop.
 “Mom, that IS cool.”

 16/ Belt Bag